appsparkler/study/web/seo/david_booth_class.md

             - which hash tags will it it use?
             - who will do it?
             - who will monitor and respond to the activity?
+    - **measure content performance** -
+        - what pieces of content are our visitors looking at?
+        - whats the most popular content?
+        - are visitors sharing our content?
+        - are visitors engaged with our content?
+        - is our content generating quality business results?
+        - using GA to find out, for ex:
+            - pages per visit
+            - avg. time on site
+            - bounce rate

 3. Manage
     - a sound CMS helps a great deal